Baron Bliss: Biography

 Although he had some property there, he eventually grew tired of Bahamanian society and decided to move on.
 Leaving the Bahamas behind, he sailed to Trinidad and was there for a short while when he came down with a serious bout of food poisoning.
 Deciding to accept a previous invitation from his friend Willoughby Bullock, who was then Attorney General of British Honduras, he sailed westward, stopping briefly in Jamaica likely for medical attention, and arriving in the Belize City harbour on 14 January 1926.

 Bliss's health appeared to improve over the next few weeks, and he spent much of this time sailing around the area in his launch, exploring the coastline and fishing.
 However, just days before his 57th birthday, his health took a turn for the worse, and doctors advised him that he was terminally ill.
 It was at this time that he decided he would leave the bulk of his fortune to the country, and signed a new draft of his will, dated 17 February.
-Several weeks later, he died on his yacht, never having landed on the Belize mainland.
+Several weeks later, he died on his yacht, never having landed on the Belizean mainland.
 He was buried in the former site of a Spanish fortress which was extremely damaged after the Battle of St. George's Caye in September 1798 in Belize City, what is now known as Bliss Park.
 This was a temporary arrangement, and he was later interred in a granite tomb near the sea, with a lighthouse nearby, built with funds from his estate.
 The burial instructions were explicitly stated in the will.

 The Bliss bequest

 At the time of his death, Bliss's fortune was worth nearly £1 million (about BZ$1.8 million).
 About $480,000 was claimed by the United Kingdom in inheritance taxes.
 His will gave specific instructions on how the money was to be used to the benefit of the citizens of British Honduras.
-Aside from small lifetime annuities to his wife and relatives in England and to his personal staff, the remainder of the funds was placed in a trust, executed by the Governor, the Colonial Secretary, and the Attorney General.
+Aside from small lifetime annuities to his wife and relatives in England and to his personal staff, the remainder of the funds was placed in a trust, executed by the Governor of British Honduras, the Colonial Secretary, and the Attorney General.

-The original money was to be invested in British stocks and securities, and only the interest earned could be spent, and even that could not be spent on churches, dance halls or schools, except agricultural and vocational ones.
+The original money was to be invested in British company shares and securities, and only the interest earned could be spent, and even that could not be spent on churches, dance halls or schools, except agricultural and vocational ones.
 One-hundred pounds sterling was to be set aside annually for a regatta, which has since been held every year on Baron Bliss Day.
 A peculiar condition attached to the money was that no American may be a trustee or an employee of a trustee.
 No explanation was given.

 Over the years, the trust has provided more than BZ$2 million to fund projects, including the Bliss Institute, Bliss School of Nursing, and other capital projects across the country.
 As of 2011, the fund was still worth roughly BZ$1.5 million.